Titus II Mar Thoma: Palakunnathu Family

+As members of the ancient Malankara Church, the Palakunnathu family produced several prominent ecclesiastical leaders.
+Notable figures from the family include his uncle Malankara Metropolitan Mathews Mar Athanasius and Marthoma Metropolitans such as Abraham Malpan's sons Thomas Mar Athanasius and Titus I Mar Thoma, and other relatives such as Joseph Mar Thoma.

 Ordination

-He was ordained by Thomas Mar Athanasius Metropolitan in 1889 and was appointed as assistant vicar in his home parish at Maramon church.
+Dethos was ordained by Thomas Mar Athanasius Metropolitan in 1889 and was appointed as assistant vicar in his home parish at Maramon church.

 He was elected as a member of the Managing Committee (now known as Sabha Council) and a Representative Assembly (now known as Prathinidhi Mandalam) of the church.
 During this period he took active participation in the consecration of Titus I Mar Thoma.